shiv-1024/Movie-Chatbot/README.md

 - Enhance chatbot responses with NLP models for better user interaction.
 - Add more genres and refine recommendations.

-## License
-This project is for educational purposes and is open-source.

 ---
 Feel free to modify and enhance the chatbot as per your requirements!